-Cunard Line cancelled all departures through and including November 1, 2020, extending its pause in passenger shipping operations for the 4th time.
+Cunard Line canceled all departures through and including November 1, 2020, extending its pause in passenger shipping operations for the 4th time.

-The Carnival Corporation-owned luxury UK cruise brand Cunard blamed the continued impact of Coronavirus (COVID-19) for the company's latest extension and cancellation of voyages.
+The Carnival Corporation-owned luxury UK cruise brand Cunard blamed the continued COVID impact for the company's latest extension and cancellation of voyages.
 The news comes a week after the sister-brand P&O UK announced extending the cruise suspension through mid-October.

 The Cunard liners RMS Queen Mary 2 and Queen Victoria, Cunard cancels all departures scheduled up to/including November 1, 2020.
 For Queen Elizabeth are cancelled all departures up to/including November 23, 2020.